One (Hen), One (Mia), One (Heis)

 2.3 Groups.
 If I now collect the eye, the toe and the hair I plucked out, I can make them into a new group.
 The new group does not have identical items, but they all came from one person.
 They all came into the new group in the same way–by plucking them from the body.
 The eye and the toe as living tissue underwent significant change because they no longer function the same.
 The hair did not change in the same way by moving into the new group.

-2.4 Descriptors.
-These are the kinds of relationships we may describe with the terms One (Hen), One (Mia), One Heis.
+2.5 Descriptors.
+These are the kinds of relationships we may describe with the terms One (Hen), One (Mia), One (Heis).

-2.4.6 Dynamic Change.
+2.5.6 Dynamic Change.
 From the logs, I will use one descriptor: dynamic change.
 Placing the log into the fire materially changes the log.
-In contrast, gathering water in my hand does not change it basic quality.
-The descriptors may be used both dynamic and static properties of groups and changes.
+In contrast, gathering water in my hand does not change its basic quality.
+The descriptors may be used of both dynamic and static properties of groups and changes.

-2.5 Caveats.
+2.6 Caveats.
 Please keep in mind I am ignoring many levels of analysis with my descriptors, because we know that water has surface tension, capillary action, and many other physical and chemical properties.
-Putting water in your hand actually induces many changes in water, especially when it becomes heated by your hand, contaminated by your hand, and the water also changes your hand on a cellular level.
+Putting water in your hand actually induces many changes in water, especially when it becomes heated by your hand, contaminated by your hand, and the water also changes your hand on a cellular level with interstitial spaces and biochemical pathways.
 I am ignoring the finer details of things to focus upon the general idea and keep things simple so that I can grasp it.

 One (Hen) (ἕν)